mpatfield/homebridge-easy-mqtt/README.md

 This plugin is designed to be a simple replacement for the fantastic [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) plugin which appears as though it's [no longer](https://github.com/arachnetech/homebridge-mqttthing/commits/master/) being actively developed.

-**HomebridgeEasyMQTT** currently supports `Lightbulb`, `LockMechanism`, `Outlet`, `Switch`, and `TemperatureSensor`, but will be expanded over time as more use cases are discovered.
+**HomebridgeEasyMQTT** currently supports `Lightbulb`, `LockMechanism`, `Outlet`, `SecuitySystem`,`Switch`, and `TemperatureSensor`, but will be expanded over time as more use cases are discovered.
 If there is an accessory type you'd like to see supported, please feel free to [create an issue in GitHub](https://github.com/mpatfield/homebridge-easy-mqtt/issues/new/choose).

 ## Configuration